bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 Ten years after the Bitcoin white paper introduction, cryptocurrencies have not gone mainstream.
 Crypto aficionados remain bullish that Bitcoin will take over the world financial system.
 They enforce their views on the world, remain a stubborn minority.
 They hope that their stubbornness will eventually prevail.

 Lindy effect says that life expectancy of something is its current age.
 Perhaps, there is a non-Lindy effect: the expected occurrence of something is, at least, now plus its current waiting time.
-If we've been waiting for 2000 years for judgement day, its expected occurrence is, at least, year 4000.
+If we've been waiting for 2000 years for judgment day, its expected occurrence is, at least, year 4000.

 Bitcoin has been a Store of Value for the past ten years.
 Lindy effect implies that it will remain as a Store of Value.
 It will never become a token for transactions.
-We need to accept this and develop new thinking to increase adoption of cryptocurrencies.
+We need to accept this and develop new thinking to increase the adoption of cryptocurrencies.
 Bitcoin as a Store of Value is a success.
 It hints an important attribute for success: specialization.

 ### Cryptos are solutions looking for problems